-Ireland is a dream destination that asks for at least four days of your time to provide you with the ultimate island itinerary.
-Impressive in natural beauty and cultural traditions, the Emerald Isle keeps surprising you beyond any measures.
-The question though remains if four days is enough for a perfect Ireland itinerary.
+Ireland is a dream destination that asks for at least 4 days to provide you with the best views, landscapes, and cities, including Dublin.
+Alluring with its natural beauty and cultural traditions, the Emerald Isle surprises you beyond any measures.
+The main question to ask here, though, is if 4 days is enough time for a perfect Ireland trip.

-The weather in Ireland is pretty naughty.
-You can expect winds and rain all year round.
-Therefore, regardless of the time you plan to make this 4-day itinerary a part of your own adventures in Ireland, pack lots of layers.
+Irish weather is pretty naughty.
+You can expect gusty winds and heavy rains all year round.
+Therefore, regardless of the time you plan to make this 4 Days in Ireland itinerary a part of your own adventures, pack a lot of layers.

-On the other hand.
-The mild climate enables you to visit the island all year round.
+On the other hand, the mild climate enables you to visit the island all year round.
 Summer is the warmest and driest season when the average daytime temperature reaches approximately 18°C (64°F).
-Moreover, with almost 18 hours of daylight, summer allows you to pack a lot in your four-day Ireland itinerary.
+Moreover, with almost 18 hours of daylight, summer allows you to see a lot and explore more than you can imagine while planning your 4 days in Ireland itinerary.

 With the beginning of fall, it rains more frequently.
-However, this season adds beautiful autumn colors to your Ireland itinerary.
-And the temperature doesn’t drop dramatically until the end of the season, when it stays below 10 °C (50°F).
+Yet this season adds a beautiful pop of color to the famous 40 shades of green Ireland is proud of.
+On top of that, the temperatures don’t drop drastically until the end of the season, when they stays below 10 °C (50°F).

-Your Ireland itinerary should include more indoor places such as pubs, cafes, and museums in winter.
-Situation slowly changes with the approach of spring and the warmer weather.
+Your Ireland itinerary should include more indoor places, such as pubs, cafes, and museums, in winter.
+Situation slowly changes with the arrival of spring and the warmer weather.

-I based myself in Dublin and was exploring Ireland by taking day trips to see different parts of the island.
-I found it relieving to be able to come home away from home at the end of the day.
-There were even a few short moments when I longed for the familiarity of my hotel room, a place where this Ireland itinerary had been slightly readjusted every day.
+I stayed in Dublin for the duration of these 4 days and was exploring Ireland by taking day trips to see different parts of the island.
+This may not work for everybody.
+I found it surprisingly relieving to be able to come home, away from home, at the end of the day.
+There were even a few short moments when I longed for the familiarity of my hotel room, a place where this 4 Days in Ireland itinerary was slightly readjusted day after day.

-Booking hotel I had a few things in mind.
+Booking a hotel room, I had a few things in mind.
 First, I needed something to let me stay on a budget.
 Second, it had to be within a walking distance from the city center.
-Thus, I picked Maples House Hotel.
-Located within a thirty-minute walk from the major attractions in Dublin, it worked perfectly.
-Additionally, the price was reasonable considering that Ireland is the fourth most expensive country in the EU.
+Finally, I picked Maples House Hotel.
+Located within a 30-minute walk from the major attractions in Dublin, it worked perfectly.
+And the price was reasonable, considering that Ireland is the fourth most expensive country in the EU.

 Your First Night

-On arrival, I’d recommend to relax and get familiar with your hotel.
-There is a good chance that it’ll be raining on your first day in Ireland.
+On arrival, I’d recommend that you relax and get familiar with your hotel.
+There is a good chance that it will be raining on your first day in Ireland.
 It does rain a lot here.
-So, use this time to unpack and go over your Ireland itinerary one more time.
-Additionally, you might want to add some other interesting places to your travel list based on recommendations from your hotel staff.
+So use this time to unpack and go over your itinerary one more time.
+Additionally, you might want to add some other interesting places to your travel list based on recommendations given to you by the hotel staff.

-Day One of the Ultimate Four-Day Ireland Itinerary: Explore Dublin
+Day 1 of the 4 Days in Ireland Itinerary: Explore Dublin

 Dublin is an ultimate destination during any visit to Ireland.
-As the capital and the largest city in the country, it offers Irish traditional vibes with modern twist.
+As the capital and the largest city in the country, it give you an Irish traditional vibe with a modern twist.
 The city is very compact and walkable.
-One day is a reasonable amount of time to explore Dublin.
+One day is a reasonable amount of time to explore the main highlights of Dublin.

-After admiring beautiful monuments on O’Connell Street, it’s time to walk across historical Ha’penny Bridge.
-The next destination on you Ireland itinerary is one of the most iconic places in Dublin.
-Temple Bar is also one of the busiest neighborhoods in the city (now you really appreciate your decision to start the day early).
-The place is known for traditional Irish pubs, restaurants, and shops.
-If you drink beer, you certainly should get a pint of traditional Irish drink here.
+After admiring beautiful monuments on O’Connell Street, it’s time to walk across the historical Ha’penny Bridge and head to Temple Bar.
+This popular neighborhood is one of the most iconic places in Dublin.
+It‘s known for traditional Irish pubs, restaurants, and shops.
+If you drink beer, you should certainly get a pint of traditional Irish drink here.

-Dublin is very relaxing city.
-Even if it’s not your nature, you automatically follow the flow and find yourself taking a slow walk, admiring old-style buildings.
+Soon you learn that Dublin is a very relaxing city.
+Even if it’s not in your nature, you automatically follow the flow and find yourself taking a slow walk and admiring old-style buildings.
 Without even planning it, you end up walking past the Molly Malone Statue and listening to buskers on Grafton Street.
-And since you already wander near Trinity College, make it your next stop before immersing in history of the city.
+And since you are so close to Trinity College from here, make it your next stop before immersing deeper in history of the city.

-Tip: Once you made to Trinity College, you must see its Old Library and the ancient Book of Kells.
-However, if your visit happens on Friday or weekend, don’t waste your time waiting in line.
-Come back another time giving the fact that you have more than one day of your Ireland itinerary for Dublin.
+TIP: Once you made it to Trinity College, aim to see its Old Library and the ancient Book of Kells.
+Yet if your visit happens on Friday or weekend, don’t waste your time waiting in line.
+Come back another time, considering that you have more than one day to spend in Dublin.

 Lunch and Afternoon Adventures

 I usually eat my lunch late when exploring a new place.
 I exhaust all my energy and only then grab something to eat to replenish it.
 Thus, before looking for a place to eat, I made a quick stop at Dublin Castle and took some pictures near Christ Church Cathedral.
-The visit to the cathedral was planned for the day four of this ultimate 4-day Ireland itinerary.
+The visit to the cathedral was planned for the last day of this 4 Days in Ireland itinerary.

-Finally, after soaking up the sun in the park behind St. Patrick’s Cathedral, I had a vegan feast at Blazing Salads.
-Never mentioned on my initial Ireland itinerary, this place became an essential part of it.
-And I had to return here again before leaving the county.
+Finally, after soaking up the sun in a park behind St. Patrick’s Cathedral, I had a vegan feast at Blazing Salads.
+Never being a part of my initial Ireland itinerary, this place became an essential part of it later.
+I would return here a few more times before leaving the county.

-I had two more stops in the heart of the city.
-First, you can’t visit the capital of Ireland without adding to St. Stephen’s Green Park and Iveagh Gardens to your itinerary.
+Two more stops in the heart of the city.
+First, you can’t visit the capital of Ireland without seeing its St. Stephen’s Green Park and Iveagh Gardens.

-Then there was another quick stop at Butlers Chocolate Café to grab vegan hot chocolate.
-Finally, a visit to the Guinness Storehouse ended the first day of my ultimate four-day Ireland itinerary.
-As I don’t like beer, I limited this visit to just exploring the outside of the store along with its neighborhood.
+Then there was another quick stop at Butlers Chocolate Café to grab a vegan hot chocolate.
+Finally, a visit to the Guinness Storehouse ended the first day of my ultimate 4 Days in Ireland itinerary for those who stay in Dublin.
+Since I don’t drink beer, I limited this visit to just exploring the outside of the store along with its neighborhood.

 - Top 16 Things to Do in Dublin